yuanjia01/yuanjia01.github.io/_posts/2021-12-11-krippendorffs-alpha.md

 everyone's mind is "how good are the labels we're paying for, and how do we measure that?"

-An intuitive thing to measure is how often the labels from different annotators agree.
+You might suggest, "Let's measure how often the labels from different annotators agree."
 If agreement is low, then we know something is wrong and we can take steps to clarify the labeling guidelines, retrain the annotators, or in the worst case, replace the low-performing annotators.
-(How one makes this judgment is a different, entirely human, matter.)
+How one makes this judgment to fire someone is a different, entirely human, matter.

 There is a metric tailor-made for inter-annotator agreement: [Krippendorff's alpha](https://en.wikipedia.org/wiki/Krippendorff%27s_alpha).
-I had no prior intuition around what this metric meant and our team had adopted it as the metric of choice, so I dug into papers.
-I found this handy table by Krippendorff himself comparing various inter-annotator metrics for the case of two annotators producing binary labels ([Krippendorff 2004](https://repository.upenn.edu/cgi/viewcontent.cgi?article=1250&context=asc_papers)):
+I had no prior intuition around what this metric meant when our team adopted it as the metric of choice, so I dug into papers.
+It turns out Krippendorff's alpha isn't the only way to measure inter-annotator agreement: there is a veritable zoo of metrics, going by names like Scott's pi, Fleiss' kappa, and confusingly, another kappa by Cohen.
+Which one is the best?

+If you ask Klaus Krippendorff, he'd probably say alpha is the best.
+Unless he was a very modest man, in which case he'd say something about loving all ~~children~~ annotator agreement measures equally.
+For our team's use case, alpha is useful because (1) it generalizes to more than two annotators, and more importantly, (2) it can handle missing data, in the case an annotator didn't label all the data points.

+Now, to gain intuition around what alpha measures, I found it useful to look again at the zoo of metrics: for the common case of comparing two annotators on a binary (yes/no) labeling task, I found this handy table by Krippendorff himself comparing various inter-annotator metrics ([Krippendorff 2004](https://repository.upenn.edu/cgi/viewcontent.cgi?article=1250&context=asc_papers)):

 ![table of agreement metrics](/images/krippendorff/krippendorff-2004-fig2.png# bordered)